bytedance/DCFrame/Guides/1_simple_list.md

 <img src="./Images/simple_list_1.png" alt="list" width="300" />

-With DCFrame, you can easily create a list in three steps:
+Using DCFrame can easily create a list, only need the following three steps:

 1. Define a `CellModel` type and the corresponding `Cell` type;
 2. Create a `ContainerModel` to wrap `CellModel`;